setms/book/docs/design/analysis.md

 1. How to compile the initial list: embed TDD inside BDD; BDD scenarios follow directly from acceptance criteria for requirements.
 2. How to order the tests?
+Select one which requires code transformation with the highest priority.
   How to design the code-level API when writing a test?
 How to test non-functional requirements?
 3. Are the transformations in the TPP complete?
 How to perform the vague ones, like `statement->statements`?
 How to deal with big jumps?
 4. Is there an order to code smells?
 When to fix a smell and when to wait a bit?